 This is a very light weight and versatile little stove that will burn either meths, fuel gels or solid fuel tabs.
 I always use it with a wide based titanium Evernew 900ml sauce pan with lid.
 I find the stove reasonably slow but I am extremely frugal with meths.
 This means I don’t have to carry too much weight of fuel.
 With the stove full of meths it will burn for about 25 minutes and heat at least 1 litre of water.
 This is dependent on the weather conditions and how cold the water is before you start.

-The Vargo Titanium Triad multifuel stove is my favourite meths stove and my choice for all long distance wild camping trips of the past few years.
+The Vargo Titanium Triad multifuel stove is my favourite meths stove and my choice for all long distance wild camping trips.
+It’s had a lot of use over the last few years and still shows no sign of wear or damage.
+I’ll be taking it on my next trip.

 Disclosure: this review contains some Amazon affiliate links.
 This means I receive a small payment for any purchases made as a result of clicking on the link.
 There is no additional cost to you.
 These payments help to finance the costs of the site and have not influenced my review of the product.